-Are you a makeup lover who tends to struggle when it comes to applying makeup?
+No one is a born makeup artist.
+There may be women who love doing makeup but lack the skills.
+But step-by-step learning perfects everything flawlessly.
+So don’t dwell on it too much if you make mistakes.
+As someone who loves doing their makeup, even the slightest blotch while doing makeup can send a chill down their spine.
 Worried that you’re making it obvious?
 Well, there are tonnes of common eyeshadow mistakes that you might be making that you can easily learn to avoid if you follow certain rules.
 So if you want your eyes to look smokey, flawless, or even if you want to add a dash of color, we have certain tips and tricks that will really help you out.
 Here are a few of them:

 1. Applying Eye Makeup After You’ve Applied Foundation

 If you apply your eyeshadow after you’ve already applied your foundation and concealer, then eyeshadow particles can tend to fall on the made-up area under your eyes.
 This can create quite a mess, making it harder to remove or alter the makeup once you have already applied it.
-If you still want to apply the eyeshadow before you apply your concealer and foundation, then you should make sure your under-eyes are protected.
+We understand the concept of that process though.
+You don’t want to smudge or mess up your winged eyeliner by applying foundation later.
+In such a case, if you still want to apply the eyeshadow before you apply your concealer and foundation, then you should make sure your under-eyes are protected.
 You can do so by applying loose setting powder.

 2. Skipping An Eye Primer